sir-dunxalot/ember-flash-messages/README.md

   - `{{flash-message}}` component
   - Testing `animationLibrary` property
   - Data test attributes moved to dummy or helper made available in app tests
+- Ability to pass in message as an object

 We might implement: